 For latter-day “pilgrims in the waste land,” T. S. Eliot offers neither a program for success nor a recipe of happiness, no remedy, nostrum or elixir, but simply the counsel of hope, the example of his prudence, play, and compassion, all as part of the imperative of the unremitting spiritual discipline of tradition.
 Tradition is a hard and rugged way—not without its consolations, but daunting nonetheless.
 Yet nothing else will do, arrayed as we are against the powers of darkness and the forces of forgetfulness, “But fare forward, voyagers.”
 By his labor and in his words, Eliot modified the contours and contents of tradition with his particular fusion of horizons.
 He is now part of the tradition in which we find ourselves, and his are the tradita handed down to us by which we must take our own bearings and respond anew to “the drawing of this Love and the voice of this Calling.”
 The rest, Eliot enjoins us, “Is prayer, observance, discipline, thought and action.”

-This essay in our series of “Timeless Essays” was first published here in May 2012.
-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
+This essay first appeared here in May 2012.
 Reprinted with the gracious permission of Modern Age, Fall 2003.

 The Dry Salvages, l.
 233. Quotations of Eliot’s verse are from Collected Poems 1909-1962 (New York, 1970).